Oh, that You would rend the heavens and come down, that the mountains might quake at Your presence-- (Isaiah 64:1 NASB)

 Inspired by what the missionary reported, one female student, whose name has not been preserved, who was deeply concerned about the state of things at the college, asked five other students to join her in seeking the Lord for another move of the Spirit among them.
 They covenanted to get up half an hour earlier every day, pray and read the Bible, write down what the Holy Spirit told them to do, then do what they had been instructed to do, and share their experience.
 They agreed to do this for the thirty days of November, meeting together once a week, to check that they were all keeping the covenant, and obeying the Holy Spirit.
 Other groups had also been meeting for prayer, asking God to bring about spiritual awakening.

 In December, all the students went back to their home churches.
-Then in January, after they had returned, it seems that the President of the college, Dennis Kinlaw, in what was termed the Great Experiment, suggested that the students should covenant together to discipline themselves in prayer and study of the Bible in a more serious way.
+Then after they returned in January, it seems that Dennis Kinlaw, the President of the college suggested that the students should covenant together to discipline themselves in prayer and study of the Bible in a more serious way.
 The prayer group six decided that each one should ask another five students to join them in the same commitment for a further 30 days.
 They each did this, so there were 36 students praying, studying the word and obeying the Holy Spirit.

 During this second period, some of them gathered for half nights or whole nights of prayer, asking the Lord to come and visit them in power.
 Each time the meeting ended, they looked at each other and asked, "Do you think He will come today?"
 Their faith was obviously increasing all the time..